yaricom/dogs-vs-cats/README.md

 # dogs-vs-cats
-The image classification with Convolutional Neural Network build with MXnet
+In this repository we will try to build image classification prediction model based on Convolutional Neural Networks architecture using [MXNet library for Deep Learning][1]
+The data set consist of 25 000 pictures of dogs and cats.
+The provided images has different sizes.

 ## Prerequisites